Jules Rimet: The World Cup

 In 1928 FIFA, under Rimet's leadership, went forward with plans for a "World Cup" which was held in Uruguay due to the nature of the professional game in South America, and in part because the Uruguayan Football Association offered to pay all travel costs.
 Rimet travelled to Uruguay for the World Cup on SS Conte Verde along with the competing European teams, all the while carrying the trophy in his bag.

 However Rimet's decisions on where to host the first few World Cups led to criticism: European nations complained about the 1930 World Cup because players would be out of domestic tournaments for three months.
 This was the key reason why, of the European nations, only four (France, Belgium, Romania and Yugoslavia) accepted invitations to send teams to compete, and even then, they only did so because of Rimet's influence.
-The following World Cup was held in Italy under the Fascist rule of Benito Mussolini, which was used to promote the regime, something that Rimet was accused of ignoring.
+The following World Cup was held in Italy under the Fascist rule of Benito Mussolini, which was used to promote the regime, something that Rimet was accused of supporting.

 Following the Second World War, the British football associations agreed to take part from the 1950 FIFA World Cup onwards, where Rimet himself handed over the trophy to the triumphant Uruguayan team when Uruguay won the tournament for the second time.
 Rimet's efforts in establishing the tournament earned him a nomination for the Nobel Peace Prize in 1956.

 Later life and legacy

-Rimet died in Suresnes, France in 1956, two days after his 83rd birthday.
+Rimet died in Suresnes, Seine, in 1956, two days after his 83rd birthday.
 In 2004, he was posthumously made a member of the FIFA Order of Merit, which was collected by his grandson Yves Rimet.
 He is credited with being the inventor of the World Cup.

 The original World Cup trophy was named the Jules Rimet Trophy in his honour.
 It was stolen just prior to the 1966 World Cup in England, but was found by the dog Pickles.
 Brazil won the tournament for the third time at the 1970 World Cup, and were awarded the trophy permanently.
 It was stolen again, in Rio de Janeiro in 1983; while it is believed to have been melted down by the thieves, there is no conclusive proof of this.
 The Brazilian Football Confederation subsequently had a replica of the trophy made.
 Rumours of the various disappearances of the trophy, and its final resting place, still persist.
 A statue of Rimet stands in Theuley in the middle of a penalty box, complete with goal.

 Rimet was portrayed by Academy Award-nominated French actor Gérard Depardieu in the 2014 biographical drama United Passions.